-Getting a paid internship over the summer is the dream of many college students.
-Well, it doesn’t have to be a dream if you take the right approach, engage in some networking, and start your search early.
+Getting a paid internship over the summer is the dream of many college students, but it doesn’t have to be just wishful thinking if you take the right approach, engage in some networking, and start your search early.

-In addition to paid internships, you may want to look into ways to fund your internship (check your college’s career services office, various organizations, and foundations, etc.).
+In addition to paid internships, you may want to look into ways to fund your internship (check your college’s career services office, various organizations, and foundations).
 Some students are able to do an unpaid internship in their field of interest by supplementing their internship with a part-time job.

-- An internship that teaches the basic knowledge and skills required to getting hired for a full-time job (either in the company where you interned or one of its competitors).
+- Teaches the basic knowledge and skills required to get hired for a full-time job (either in the company where you interned or by one of its competitors)

-- An internship experience that will reflect positively on your resume.
+- Provides experiences that will positively enhance your resume

-- An internship that helps you develop professional networking contacts that can assist you in your future job search.
+- Helps you develop professional networking contacts that can assist you in your future job search

 For students from smaller cities and towns, prospecting is often the only way to find potential internships.
 It’s important to follow some simple strategies in order to increase your chances of landing the internships of your dreams.
 Of course, the career field or industry you are pursuing will largely determine if paid internships are available.